luoxh3/bleval/README.md

 -   WAIC: Watanabe-Akaike Information Criterion
 -   LOOIC: Leave-One-Out Information Criterion

-#### 🎯 Compute Marginal Likelihood
+#### 🎯 Compute Fully Marginal Likelihood

 **Step 1: Specify the `log_prior` function**

-The `log_prior` function calculates the log prior probability for model parameters.
-This function takes a named vector of parameter values from a posterior sample and returns the log prior probability for each parameter.
+The `log_prior` function calculates the log prior density for model parameters.
+This function takes a named vector of parameter values from a posterior sample and returns the log prior density for each parameter.
 The priors used in this example include:

 -   Gamma priors for the precision parameters.
 -   Normal priors for the fixed effects.